kainlite/forward/README.md

 * Add/fix tests.
 * Add proper error if the protocol doesn't match the supported ones.
 * Review RBAC permissions, we need minimal permissions anyway.
-* Add health check with the values of the remote endpoint and port.
 * Add possibility to use a different port to listen.
 * Another possible method in the future will be with SAML2 or OIDC to provide an authentication method, but this is looking way further into the future.
 * Turn all of this bullet points into github issues.